OSCode-Community/OSCodeCommunitySite/README.md

 ---
 ✨✨
 We extend our heartfelt gratitude to all the contributors who have helped make OSCodeCommunitySite a success.
-We appreciate your dedication and hard work in improving the project.🚀🚀
+We appreciate your dedication and hardwork in improving the project.🚀🚀